Lending Club Review: A Leading Peer To Peer Lending Network

 • You only need $25 to start lending.
 You can do electronic transfers between your bank and Lending Club accounts once you link them.
 Start small and learn the ropes!

-• New account holders will receive a $25 cash bonus upon sign up and approval.
+• Existing account holders receive occasional cash incentives throughout the year.
 You can apply for a Lending Club account through this link.

 • Interest rates for the 3 year installment loans (with fixed interest rates and equal installments) range from 7.37% to 20.11% as of this time.
 Of course, rates are higher for those loans with the highest risk.